East Coast Australia itinerary

 In Sydney we’ll be picking up our camper van which we booked through Ratpack Travel.
 We’ll be driving from Sydney to Cairns which is one of the most popular East Coast Australia routes.
 Then it’s eight hours on the road to our next stop…

-In this surfer’s paradise apparently there is a great walk up to a lighthouse (according to Where’s Mollie) and you can kayak with dolphins – I’m sold!
+In this surfer’s paradise apparently there is a great walk up to a lighthouse (according to Where’s Mollie) which is best done at sunset and you can kayak with dolphins – I’m sold!
+Go Sea Kayak have invited us to go kayaking with them so I’m super excited to (hopefully) spot some dolphins.

 Famous for it’s long sandy beaches, the Gold Coast also has the largest subtropical rainforest in the world.
 Apparently the nightlife is incredible too!